serrif/website/main/docs/introduction.md

 ### Communication
 Besidies the chat, other forms of in-game communication can be utilised with a variety of different commands.
-We use the <a class="usa-external-link" href="http://wiki.mc-ess.net/wiki/Main_Page">Essentials</a> features library along with several other plugins.
+We use the <a class="usa-external_link" href="http://wiki.mc-ess.net/wiki/Main_Page">Essentials</a> features library along with several other plugins.

  * `/me <text>` - Globally announces the specified text for all to see.
  * `/msg <user> <text>` - Privately sends a message (`<text>`) to another member (`<user>`).